ropensci-archive/citesdb/inst/response_to_reviewers.md

   edge-cases and conditions not reflected in the coverage statistic, such as error handling in multiple sessions and changing up upstream data sources.

-We have not yet been able to recreate the error in https://github.com/ecohealthalliance/citesdb/issues/1, but have made some changes that may resolve it.
-Can reviewers test this and report back in that issue?

-A final note: we have heard from the maintainers of **MonetDBLite** that it will not be returning to CRAN (its current iteration fails on R-devel), but they are working on a successor embedded database package that will replace it and go to CRAN later this year.
+A final note: we have leaened from the maintainers of **MonetDBLite** that it will not be returning to CRAN (its current iteration fails on R-devel), but they are working on a successor embedded database package that will replace it and go to CRAN later this year.
 So, for now, we will host this package on GitHub and